-R v FC (2016 and 2017) allegation of ill treatment of disabled client by care worker - re-trial pending.
+R v FC (2016 and 2017) allegation of ill treatment of disabled client by care worker - acquitted (prosecution did not pursue re-trial).

-R v ST (2016 and 2017) manslaughter: death in police custody: junior counsel - re-trial pending
+R v ST (2016 and 2017) manslaughter: death in police custody: junior counsel - acquitted at re-trial.

 R v AEY (2016) allegation of assault on a prostitute - acquitted.

 R v MQ (2014) paramedic accused of stealing money when attending elderly man in his own home - acquitted.

 R v JPP (2016) knifepoint robbery in home of victim.